Early childhood education

 Circumstances sometimes change – that's why you can apply to change the length of stay for your child.
 You apply for a change in the length of stay through Vala.
 Please note that the change will always take effect on the 1st or 15th of each month, and the notice period to give up preschool placement is one month.

-There is a targeted effort to increase dialogue with parents and strengthen their involvement in preschool education.
+Targeted efforts are underway to increase parent consultation and strengthen their involvement in early childhood education.
 All Reykjavík City preschools have parent associations and parent councils.

 Applications for transfers between city preschools are done online.
 Keep in mind that it's best to apply for a transfer before the end of February, as most preschool places for the fall are allocated in March.